f5devcentral/ansible-role-register_dcd/README.md

 # Ansible Role: BIG-IQ Register DCD

-Performs a series of steps needed to register a BIG-IQ provisioned as a Data Collection Device (DCD) to a BIG-IQ provisioned as a Configuration Management (CM) device.
+Performs a series of steps needed to register a BIG-IQ provisioned as a Data Collection Device (DCD) to a BIG-IQ provisioned as a Centralized Management (CM) device.

 ## Requirements